Photo courtesy of Fotochromo

 “Every TouchPoint is spring-loaded with possibilities.
 Each one can build – or break – a relationship.
 Even a brief interaction can change the way people think about themselves, their leaders, and their future.“ tweet

 Just today, I experienced several of these interruptions or opportunities.
-In the midst of a very busy day, I certainly could have done without the interruptions (especially as an introvert, I work best uninterrupted), but I chose to see how I could help those that were coming to me.
+In the midst of a very busy day, I certainly could have done without the interruptions, but I chose to see how I could help those that were coming to me.
 I did not get my all work done for the day, but I think taking the time to foster these relationships was worth it.
 I will see if I can go a little earlier tomorrow.